 6) Spider-Busting Essentials

 Below are a couple of products that will aid you in having a spider-free home.
 First up, a spider-repellent spray from John Lewis; the ultimate weapon for a spider proof home.
 It’s made of completely natural ingredients that don’t harm the spider.
 Spray it around the windows and doors and it will help to keep the little eight-legged critters away.
 Secondly, a non-deadly spider catcher from Amazon to quickly and humanely catch any arachnids that do make it into the house.

-There you go – I’ve armed you with the tools you need to spider proof your home.
-You should see a reduction in the amount of larger spiders in the house.
+There you go – some tips we found for spider proofing your home.
+As we said, there’s no way of stopping spiders from coming in, but you may see a reduction in the amount of larger spiders in the house.